adanar/eIDAS-SP-SAML-Tools-Library/README.md

 4. Provide the Greek eIDAS Node team with the public certificate of the SP, to be added to the Greek eIDAS Node list of trusted SPs.

 ### Configuring the eIDAS SP SAML Tools Library
 The first step in configuring the eIDAS SP SAML Tools Library requires the modification of a few configuration files.
 These files are located in the root folder of the SPEIDASSAMLTools.jar.
-In each of the following configuration files, replace the existing entries with the following information (bold-faced values need to be replaced with the corresponding value):
+In each of the following configuration files, replace the existing entries with the following information:

 SignModule_SP.xml

         <entry key="response.sign.assertions">true</entry>
         <entry key="keyStorePath"> eidasKeystore.jks</entry>
         <entry key="keyStorePassword">keystore_password</entry>